Call us: 1-800-927-5107 647-494-7800 ext. 1008

 • Limited lifespan: Signs often need service within 3 to 7 years

-The TMB3 is a full-featured CNC bending machine that handles both trim and side return work:
+The Ascent TMB-3 is a full-featured CNC bending machine that handles both trim and side-return work:

 • Converts flat aluminum coil to aluminum trim and shapes the letter

-• Makes the flanging on the channel letter side return from 0.040" aluminum coil
+• Makes the flanging on the channel letter side returns from 0.040" aluminum coil

 • Produces channel letter side returns (with or without flanging) ready for welding